survivejs/webpack-book/manuscript/appendices/05_troubleshooting.md

 Using webpack can lead to a variety of runtime warnings or errors.
 Often a particular part of the build fails for a reason or another.
 A basic process can be used to figure out these problems:

-1. Pass `--display-error-details` flag to webpack to get a more accurate error to study.
-Example: `npm run build -- --display-error-details`.
+1. Enable `stats.errorDetails` in webpack configuration to get more information.
 2. Study the origin of the error carefully.
 Sometimes you can infer what's wrong with context.
 If webpack fails to parse a module, it's likely not passing it through a loader you expect for example.
 3. Try to understand where the error stems.
 Does it come from your code, a dependency, or webpack?
 4. Remove code until the error goes away and add code back till it appears again.
 Simplify as much as possible to isolate the problem.